manuelpuyol/vscode-erb-linter/README.md

 ## Global install

 Install in globally using `gem install erb_lint`.
-If you want to use it globally. you must set the `executePath`.
+If you want to use it globally, you must set the `executePath`.

 ## Options